-If you train hard and push your body to the limits it’s almost impossible to avoid some form of microtrauma, but being smart about your training and kettlebell training will help you avoid MOST major injuries.
+If you train hard and push your body to the limits it’s almost impossible to avoid some form of microtrauma, but being smart about your kettlebell training and overall workout routine will help you avoid MOST major injuries.
 Most of the time the overuse of any movement pattern will eventually lead to potential repetitive use injuries.
-That goes for running, pushups, kettlebells work, or just about anything done with too much volume and intensity.
+That goes for running, pushups, and even kettlebells exercise, or just about anything done with too much volume and intensity.
 It’s easy to get a little overzealous with a challenge that has a thousand attached to it.
 Thousands of swings, snatches, squats, (pick your poison) will definitely get you fitter, but at what cost?
 With just about everything you do you should be thinking about your athletic longevity.
 How can you move like an athlete as long as humanly possible.
 For me that means avoiding injury and here are three ways I like to assess and incorporate things to help me do just that.

 Always look at the Risk/Reward of a movement or workout

 Fancy workouts and high rep adventures sound good on paper and there’s definitely some validity to incorporating high rep work (within reason).
 The problem is human nature can add the dreaded “if some is good more is better” mentality.
 More is only better with a few things in life which I’ll let you fill in the blanks, but when it comes to your training there’s a limit.
-Before I create or start a program I’ll look at the risk/reward ratio from all aspects.
+Before I create or start a program I’ll look at the risk/reward ratio from all aspects, especially when planning a kettlebell workout plan or selecting kettlebell exercises for beginners.

 Assuming you’re not training for a specific event like the Olympics, then most people don’t need more than four lifting sessions per week.
 Training sessions RARELY have to be more than 45-60 minutes.
 If you’re taking longer than an hour (excluding warmup/decompression) then that probably tells me a few things: